KrysztofN/ROS2-GZ-PROJECT-TSP/README.md

 # TSP Solver Robot with ROS2 and Gazebo

 This project implements an autonomous robot that solves the Traveling Salesman Problem (TSP) in a maze environment using ROS2 Jazzy and Gazebo Harmonic.
-The robot uses simulated annealing optimization combined with A* pathfinding to efficiently navigate through waypoints in a procedurally generated maze.
+The robot uses 2 methods for solving tsp (simulated annealing and Held-Karp) combined with A* pathfinding to efficiently navigate through waypoints in a procedurally generated maze.
+The robot needs to overcome few challanges along the way like respecting traffic lights and avoiding hitting objects.

 ## Key Features